EXCLUSIVE-Orrick, Pillsbury call off big law firm merger

 NEW YORK Nov 25 One of the biggest proposed law firm mergers of the year has been called off, the leaders of the two firms told Reuters Monday.

-The potential merger between the California-based Orrick Herrington & Sutcliffe and Pillsbury Winthrop Shaw Pittman in New York would have created one of the largest law firms in the country.
+The potential merger between the California-based Orrick Herrington & Sutcliffe and Pillsbury Winthrop Shaw Pittman in New York would have created the ninth-largest firm in the country.
 It was first reported by Reuters on Oct.
 25.

 Orrick Chairman Mitch Zuklie and Pillsbury Chairman James Rishwain said a conflict of interest between clients in Orrick's public finance practice and Pillsbury's tax, environmental and real estate practices killed the merger.